-How to write a business plan for your limited company
+How to write a business plan for your limited company – includes downloads

-A good business plan sets out what you want to achieve and how you intend to make it happen in clear and simple terms.
-It doesn’t have to be a hefty document and definitely shouldn’t be long-winded, especially if you’re trying to persuade your bank to fund your limited company, attract new investors, or motivate staff.
+It doesn’t have to be a lengthy document and definitely shouldn’t be overly wordy, especially if you’re trying to persuade your bank to fund your limited company, attract new investors, or motivate staff.

 What every business plan needs